tylerhiatt/startup/README.md

 - **Login** - There are Input boxes and submit buttons for login.
 - **3rd party service calls** - There is a placeholder for using Paypal integration to hold credit card info for ordering products.
 - **Database** - There are placeholders for showing order history and account history from a database.
-- **WebSocket** - There is a placeholder for showing real-time customer reviews on the order page.
+- **WebSocket** - There is a placeholder for showing real-time customer reviews on the about page.

 ## CSS Deliverable
 The website is properly styled into its final appearance, utilizing the Bootsrap CSS structure.